pallets/jinja/docs/api.rst

 created and returned.
 Some operations on undefined values are then allowed, others fail.

-The closest to regular Python behavior is the `StrictUndefined` which disallows all operations beside testing if it's an undefined object.
+The closest to regular Python behavior is the :class:`StrictUndefined` which disallows all operations beside testing if it's an undefined object.

 .. autoclass:: jinja2.Undefined()